 In the immediate aftermath of the Black Sox scandal, in which certain members of the Chicago White Sox took bribes to lose the 1919 World Series to Cincinnati, Ruth was just what baseball needed to bring the fans back.
 However, what they were watching was decidedly different, a Baseball 2.0 if you will.
 Previously, baseball was a chess match in which managers bunted, moved runners along and sought one run to back strong pitching.
 That had been the norm for half a century, then the Babe came along and won whole ballgames with one swing of his mighty bat.

-So unprecedented was Ruth’s performance, scientists and pop-psychologists attempted to decode why he was so different, like somebody from another planet.
+So unprecedented was Ruth’s performance, scientists and psychologists attempted to decode why he was so different, like somebody from another planet.
 He was slowed somewhat in 1922, slamming just 35 homers in 110 games, but the Yankees ventured to another World Series, only to lose once more.
-However, that was the last real year of competitive balance in baseball, before the Bronx Bombers took over the world.
+However, that was the last real year of competitive balance in baseball.
+The Bronx Bombers duly took over the world.

-Ruth blasted 41 homers in 1923, to compliment a .393 batting average, still the team record.
+Ruth blasted 41 homers in 1923 to complement a .393 batting average, still the team record.
 The Yankees met the Giants, their crosstown nemesis, in the Fall Classic, and finally prevailed in six games.
 It was Ruth’s fourth World Series ring and, of course, the first of twenty-seven in Yankees history.
 In every sense possible, it was the start of something great.

-The Yankees couldn’t repeat in 1924, and Ruth was limited to ninety games by his Bellyache Heard ‘Round the World in ’25, but the pieces of a juggernaut team were slowly assembled.
-Lou Gehrig, a mild mannered first baseman, added pop to the lineup, before evolving into one of the most legendary players and gentlemen in baseball history.
+The Yankees could not repeat in 1924, and Ruth was limited to ninety games by his Bellyache Heard ‘Round the World in 1925, but the pieces of a juggernaut team were slowly assembled.
+Lou Gehrig, a mild mannered first baseman, added pop to the lineup before evolving into one of the most legendary players and gentlemen in baseball history.
 “I’m not a headline guy,” said Gehrig of his lot in life.
-“I know that, as long as I was following Ruth to the plate, I could have stood on my head and nobody would’ve known the difference.”
+“I know that, as long as I was following Ruth to the plate, I could have stood on my head and nobody would have known the difference.”

 The Yankees won the pennant in 1926, but Ruth was caught stealing to end a Series in which he became the first player to hit three homers in one Fall Classic game.
 According to mythology, the Bambino also slammed a Series home run for Johnny Sylvester, a seriously ill child who begged him to hit one out.
 Whether apocryphal or not, this was another mesmeric tale in the Ruth tapestry.
 Nevertheless, there was plenty to prove in 1927, and the famous Murderers’ Row ballclub obliterated all concern in emphatic fashion.

-The Yankees reclaimed their world championship in 1927, and successfully defended it the following year, when Ruth threatened to break his record again but settled for fifty-four homers.
+The Yankees reclaimed their world championship in 1927 and successfully defended it the following year, when Ruth threatened to break his record again but settled for 54 homers.

-In 1929, the Yanks became the first team to wear jersey numbers full-time.
-Management handed them out in correlation with the batting order, so Ruth took number 3.
+In 1929, the Yankees became the first team to wear jersey numbers full-time.
+Management handed them out in correlation with the batting order, so Ruth took number three.
 It quickly became a symbol of power and majesty in baseball, and I believe it should join Jackie Robinson’s 42 as the only digits retired across the league.